Heather Rose: Novels

 Bruny (2019) has been described as "more a hand grenade than a book".
 A political satire, thriller, family saga and love story, Bruny is a prescient look at the new world order and the relationship between China and Australia.
 Bruny won the General Fiction Book of the Year in the Australian Book Industry Awards, and was shortlisted for the Independent Bookseller Awards for Fiction.
-'Bruny' has been optioned by Film Art Media.
-It is in development as a television series with producers Charlotte Seymour and Sue Maslin AO.